LEARN

 Colour Adult:

 Both adults in general green; black dusting feathers of crown to upper mantle and sides of neck; secondary feathers 1-3 red at bases, the remainder green; yellow/green carpal edge; tail green with broad yellow/green tip, the side tail feathers red at bases bordered with purple/blue, the outermost feathers margined with blue.
-Bill horn in colouration with dark grey culmen and tip to upper mandible.
-Buff/white bare skin at base of bill.
+Beak horn in colouration with dark grey culmen and tip to upper mandible.
+Buff/white bare skin at base of beak.
 Eye ring grey.
 Eye orange/red.

 Colour Juvenile: